Updated May 8th, 2026

 Issued by the Department of Justice (DOJ), this rule targets “public entities”.
 This includes state and local government services, such as public hospitals, county health departments, and university medical centers.

-• The Stakes: This mandate removes the “gray areas” of previous ADA enforcement, providing a clear, enforceable technical standard for public health services.
+• The Stakes: The Stakes: This mandate removes the “gray areas” of previous ADA enforcement, providing a clear, enforceable technical standard for public health services.

 In Short: Key Compliance Deadlines